alecmuffett/eotk/README.md

 * the nginx daemon tries to do a DNS resolution, which fails

 Check the NGINX logfiles in the directory cited above, for confirmation.

-If DNS resolution is failing, *PROBABLY* the cause is not running a DNS server locally; therefore in your config file you should add a line like this - to use Google DNS as an example:
+If DNS resolution is failing, *PROBABLY* the cause is probably lack of access to Google DNS / 8.8.8.8; therefore in your config file you should add a line like this - to use `localhost` as an example:

 ```
-set nginx_resolver 8.8.8.8
+set nginx_resolver 127.0.0.1
 ```

 ...and then do: